Help! My Cooler is Leaking, What Should I Do?

 - Replace the water bottle.

-- *If you have recently adjusted the thermostat of your water cooler, follow the steps in the instruction labeled “Can the temperature of my water cooler be adjusted,”
+- *If you have recently adjusted the thermostat of your water cooler, follow the steps in the instructions labeled “Can the temperature of my water cooler be adjusted,”

 (above) to rotate the screw back 1 hour.